 What if communication, promotion, marketing were a creative process in and of itself?
 How might you use your amazing creative brain to making promotion as interesting and unique and fun as you can?

-- Automate your promotional efforts as much as possible (there’s loads of good software available to help you promote you work on social media for example).
+- Automate your promotional efforts as much as possible.
+There’s loads of good software available to help you promote you work on social media for example and we teach our students a complete visibility system inside the School of Visibility that can help you with that.

 - Delegate your promotional work to a VA and stay focused on content creation.